 Improving indoor air quality involves two main tasks: reducing the indoor polluters at their source wherever possible and ensuring good, clean ventilation.

 When it comes to ventilation, the system must be:

 • Kept clean of any physical or microbiological contamination

-At System Hygienics clean air is our business so, as you’d expect, we have our clients covered and have been helping them get ready for the big return to work.
+At System Hygienics clean air is our business so, as you would expect, we have our clients covered and have been helping them get ready for the big return to work.

 As well as our wide range of ductwork and ventilation cleaning services, we now offer a unique Complete Ventilation Compliance (CVC) Package.
 This bespoke solution ensures that you are fully legally compliant (and that you remain so throughout the year) and includes an in-depth audit and survey to prove the cleanliness and safety of your entire system.